Best Kobe Day Trip Itinerary + Tips Before You Visit

 Full Kobe Day Trip Itinerary

-Here’s a full itinerary on how to spend a Kobe day trip, along with alternatives.
+Here’s a full itinerary on what to do in Kobe in one day, along with alternatives.

 The main factor will be your preference on night and day views, and what time you have to leave Kobe.